-Expected deliverable: A situational Analysis Report that defines the objectives based on the key challenge(s) identified.
+Expected deliverable: A Water Investment Objectives Report that defines the objectives based on the key challenge(s) identified.

 4.3.2.
-Activity 2: Identify a Limited List of Gender-Responsive Projects Within the Water Sector:
+Task 2: Identify a limited list of gender-responsive projects within the water and water-related sectors

-Task 2.1 Explore the national frameworks including policies, strategies, and plans for project ideas on gender-responsive water security and climate-resilient development within the broader context of a Water Investment Program.
+Task 2.1: Explore the national frameworks including policies, strategies, and plans for project ideas on gender-responsive water security and climate-resilient development within the broader context of a Water Investment Programme.